-- 133. Defendant FSAM knowingly aided and abetted these breaches.
-Defendant FSAM actively participated in them in order to receive the excessive management fees, as detailed herein. - 134.
-As a direct and proximate result of defendant FSAM's aiding and abetting the breaches of the Individual Defendants' fiduciary obligations, FSC has sustained significant damages, as alleged herein.
-As a result of the misconduct alleged herein, defendant FSAM is liable to the Company. - 135.
+- 131. As a direct and proximate result of defendant FSAM's aiding and abetting the breaches of the Individual Defendants' fiduciary obligations, FSC has sustained significant damages, as alleged herein.
+As a result of the misconduct alleged herein, defendant FSAM is liable to the Company. - 132.
 Plaintiff, on behalf of FSC, has no adequate remedy at law.